Best tech deals for Black Friday 2024, according to an expert

 Released in September, GoPro’s all-new flagship Hero 13 Black action camera has just received a £70 price cut at Amazon.
 The latest camera is compatible with three new HB-Series lenses with auto-detect, adds compatibility for magnetic latch mounting and charging.
 Plus, it boasts a redesigned battery that the company says has a 10 per cent higher capacity than its predecessor.

+The DJI Mini 4K camera drone weighs less than 250g and is small enough to hold in the palm of your hand when folded (or pop in your bag when jetting off somewhere picturesque enough to use it).
+IndyBest tech expert Alistair reviewed a similar model in DJI’s range, saying “it’s hard to overstate just how impressive it is, given how compact the drone and its camera system are”.

-Save big tanks to our cheat sheet to the Black Friday 2024 sale
+Save big thanks to our cheat sheet to the Black Friday 2024 sale